SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 Subsequently, we prepped the patient for surgery, as shown here.
 Turning it over, we found the 6 torx screws and, with the aid of our friend Mr. WD-40, removed them.
-As you can see from the swollen cells, it's entirely understandable that the battery is kaput.
+As you can see from the swollen cells, it's entirely understandable that this battery was kaput.

 <div>
 <a href="{{ site.baseurl }}/images/2022-06-24-mower-battery-surgery-6.jpg"><img src="{{ site.baseurl }}/images/2022-06-24-mower-battery-surgery-6.jpg" width="200" height="150" alt="Battery/cell wiring configuration (hook it back up the same way!)" title="Battery/cell wiring configuration (hook it back up the same way!)" style="float: left; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>